UNICKON/Noteklip/README.md

 - 🔍 **Powerful Search**
   Full-text search across all Kindle highlights

-- 📚 **Book & Author Analytics**
+- ✏️ **Editable Metadata**
-  Instantly see your most-highlighted books and authors
+  Edit book titles and authors to fix inconsistencies in `My Clippings.txt`

 - 📤 **Export & Reuse**
   Export highlights for backup or use in other tools